bhrmdgr/rick_and_morty_learning_app/README.md

 ## 🚀 Features

-- 🔍 List all characters.
+- 🔍 List all characters
-- 🖼️ Display character images and basic details.
+- 🖼️ Display character images and basic details
-- 🧠 Built with a simple and clean Flutter structure.
-- 🧪 Demonstrates the use of basic widgets, page navigation, and HTTP requests.
+- 🧪 Demonstrates the use of basic widgets, page navigation, and HTTP requests

 ## 🛠️ Technologies Used